joelparkerhenderson/objectives-and-key-results/README.md

 ### OKR quotations by John Doerr

-John Doerr, famous venture capitalist, wrote the book "Measure What Matters" to teach OKRs and why they help companies succeed.
+John Doerr, venture capitalist at Kleiner Perkins, wrote the book "Measure What Matters" to teach OKRs and why they help companies succeed.

 "Objectives and key results are clear vessels for leaders’ priorities and insights."